-Why you ask has SEC done all of this?
-Because they're still not over their Madoff embarrassment and it's a lot easier to frame a small private company and generate press releases making them look like heroes than it is to go after their Wall Street buddies, where so many SEC employees work after getting a few years experience working for SEC.
+Because they're still not over their Madoff embarrassment and it's a lot easier to target small private companies who have much more limited resources to fight SEC fraud and gross misconduct, and it's easier to generate press releases making SEC look like heroes this way than it is to go after corporate executives behind scandals like insider trading and mortgage fraud, stuff like that of the Wall Street firms who employ so many ex-SEC attorneys after they get a few years experience working for SEC.

-After admitting that the receiver is not actually a CPA, SEC's Senior Trial Counsel in this lawsuit appears to have then falsely represented the receiver as a licensed CFA to the California State Bar; see attached.There is no such license in the United States as a "licensed CFA".
+After admitting that the receiver is not actually a CPA, SEC's Senior Trial Counsel in this lawsuit appears to have then falsely represented the receiver as a licensed CFA to the California State Bar.There is no such license in the United States as a "licensed CFA".

 This was just yet another false licensing description by the SEC.
 Are you getting a picture of the pattern of how deep SEC's fraud and misconduct runs?